dwavesystems/dwave-system/docs/reference/samplers.rst

 Samplers
 ========

-A :term:`sampler` accepts a :term:`binary quadratic model` (BQM) and returns variable assignments.
+A :term:`sampler` accepts a problem in :term:`binary quadratic model` (BQM) or :term:`discrete quadratic model` (DQM) format and returns variable assignments.
-Samplers generally try to find minimizing values but can also sample from distributions defined by the BQM.
+Samplers generally try to find minimizing values but can also sample from distributions defined by the problem.

 .. currentmodule:: dwave.system.samplers